instructlab/instructlab/docs/containerization.md

 ### Run the CUDA-accelerated InstructLab container

 When running our model, we want to create some paths that will be mounted in the container to provide data persistence.
-As an unprivileged user, you will run a rootless container and map your UID to UID `1001` inside the container with `--userns keep-id:uid=1001`.
 The volume mount will contain InstructLab's configuration, models, taxonomy, and Hugging Face download cache.

 ```shell
 mkdir -p $HOME/.config/instructlab